HandsOnDataViz/book/docs/HandsOnDataViz.md

 free tier, forever, whereas open-source tools are here to stay free of charge.

-Note: Althouhg both libraries are open-source, Highcharts comes [with a stricter license](https://www.highcharts.com/products/highcharts/#non-commercia) which allows it to be used for free for non-commercial projects only,
+Note: Although both libraries are open-source, Highcharts comes [with a stricter license](https://www.highcharts.com/products/highcharts/#non-commercia) which allows it to be used for free for non-commercial projects only,